colah/ByronTrialNotes/daily-notes/day23.md

 (continuing earlier email)

 * 1:45-2:45: The balck block and diversity of tactics (Mandy Hiscocks and Leah Henderson)
-* Who is Mandy Hisckocks?
+* Who is Mandy Hiscocks?
  * Arrested, received sentence not as long as Henderson.

 **g8/g20mobilization June.
 Resist G8/G20 ...**